10 Donation Page Best Practices for Nonprofits

 1) Ensure that your donation page(s) match the branding of your website and are hosted on your website domain.

-Sending donors a third-party payment site, such as PayPal, is problematic if that is the only way that donors can give.
-According to Network for Good, one in six online donors will drop out of the donation process if they are sent to a third-party website.
+Sending donors to a third-party payment website, such as PayPal, is problematic because according to Bonterra, one in six online donors will drop out of the donation process if they are sent to a third-party website.

-A good example of a donation page is the Children’s Defense Fund.
-In addition to their logo and color scheme, their donation page(s) are hosted on their domain (secure.childrensdefense.org/site/Donation), but do not include the navigation header of their website so the donor’s sole focus is places on completing the donation form.
+A good example of a donation page is the Coral Reef Alliance.
+In addition to their logo, color scheme, and an image of a vibrant coral reef, their donation page(s) are hosted on their domain (give.coral.org), but do not include the navigation header of their website so the donor’s sole focus is placed on completing the donation form.
 According to NextAfter, removing links in the navigation header on donation pages results in a 195% increase in donations.

 2) Add a monthly giving option to your primary donation page and create an additional donation page where monthly giving is the only option.

-Monthly donors give $31 per month – or $372 per year, according to the State of Modern Philanthropy Report.
+Monthly donors give $25 per month – or $300 per year, and accounts for 28% of all online revenue to nonprofits, according to the M+R Benchmarks Report.
 Thus, securing more monthly donors should be a high priority for your nonprofit.

 That said, to effectively promote your monthly giving campaign in print, in email, and on social media, your nonprofit needs an additional donation page with a unique URL, such as feedingamerica.org/monthlygiving, where monthly giving is the only option.
 For example, in addition to its primary donation page, Feeding America also has an additional donation page just for monthly giving.

-It’s also worth noting that the “Donate” button on Feeding America’s website functions as a pop-down to “Give Today” or “Give Monthly.”
+It’s also worth noting the “Donate” button on Feeding America’s website functions as a pop-down that features one-time giving (Give Today), monthly giving (Give Monthly), and tribute giving (Give in Honor).
 This is a trend seen more often on the websites of large nonprofits.

-3) Add a monthly giving pop-up to your one-time donation page.
+3) Add a monthly giving pop-up to your one-time donation page(s).

 5) Add an optional mobile number field.

-According to Qgiv, the Telephone Consumer Protection Act specifically forbids businesses texting consumers without their consent.
-However, nonprofits have an advantage in that nonprofit organizations don’t require written consent.
-Donors consent to texts simply by providing their mobile phone number.
+According to Qgiv, the Telephone Consumer Protection Act specifically forbids businesses from texting consumers without their consent.
+However, nonprofits have an advantage in that nonprofit organizations don’t need explicit consent.
+Donors consent to receive text messages from nonprofits simply by providing their mobile phone number.

-That said, a best practice is to make providing a phone number optional on donation pages.
-Some donors are turned off by being mandated to provide their phone number when making a donation.
-The Pancreatic Cancer Action Network is a good example of using a donation page to collect mobile phone numbers.
+That said, a best practice is to make providing a phone number optional on donation pages and to inform donors that they will be contacted via text if they provide their mobile number.
+The Human Rights Campaign is a good example of using a donation page to collect mobile phone numbers.

 6) Add charity rating badges to your donation page(s).

 Seventy-two percent of individuals say that the presence of a charity rating badge increases their likelihood of giving.
 If your nonprofit does not have charity rating badges on your website, then it’s time to look into getting registered with Charity Navigator, Candid, and GreatNonprofits.
 All three programs are free to use, accept online donations for your nonprofit, and are nonprofit organizations themselves.
-A good example of the use of charity badges is Smile Train placing its badges near its “Donate” button on its donation page(s).
+A good example of the use of charity badges is the American Kidney Fund on its donation page(s).

-There is also the BBB Wise Giving Alliance, but its price prohibitive for most small nonprofits — and Charity Watch which only reviews very large nonprofits and not by request.
+There is also the BBB Wise Giving Alliance, but it is price prohibitive for most small nonprofits — and Charity Watch which only reviews very large nonprofits and not by request.

 7) Provide the option for donors to pay credit card processing fees.